bhattdrashti/SmartCV/api-resources/bkgds.md

 nav_order: 1
 parent: API resources
 description: "Career backgrounds and categories used to classify user experience."
+toc: false
 ---

 # Backgrounds API

-This page explains the `bkgds` resource in the SmartCV service.
-Each item lists a background category provided by the user.
+This page explains the `bkgds` resource in SmartCV.
+Each item represents a background category—areas of expertise or domains supporting résumé building.

 ---